cjtrowbridge-com/vps-setup/README.md

   - **GitLab** – self-hosted Git service with named volumes.
   - **Pi-hole** – DNS filtering service.
   - **JupyterLab** – built from `jupyter/Dockerfile`; includes the
-    `jupyterlab-git` extension so notebooks can be version controlled directly from the web interface.
+    `jupyterlab-git` and `jupyterlab_scheduler` extensions so notebooks can be version controlled and scheduled directly from the web interface.
+The image pins JupyterLab below version 4 and Jupyter Server below 2 for compatibility with these plugins.
+The start script rebuilds this image on each run so updates to the pinned packages are always picked up.

-The Jupyter image is built automatically the first time `start.sh` runs.
-After setup, visit the printed URLs (e.g. `https://<host>:9443` for Portainer) to use each service.
+ The Jupyter image is rebuilt each time `start.sh` runs so that any updates to the Dockerfile are incorporated.
+After setup, visit the printed URLs (e.g.
+ `https://<host>:9443` for Portainer) to use each service.

 ## Customization
 Adjust environment variables such as ports or directory paths by editing